MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-113-Standard-Requirements/subjectgroup-ECFRdf8f72db5f24969-Standard-Procedures/section-113.28.md

 (6) Add to the medium:

-126 ml of inactivated horse serum 21 ml of DPN-Cysteine solution 525,000 units of Penicillin.
-Dispense 10 ml aliquots into 60 × 15 mm disposable culture dishes or petri dishes.
+126 ml of inactivated horse serum21 ml of DPN-Cysteine solution525,000 units of Penicillin.Dispense 10 ml aliquots into 60 × 15 mm disposable culture dishes or petri dishes.

 (d) The test procedure provided in this paragraph shall be followed when conducting the mycoplasma detection test.